Diversified Port Property Experience

 The Net Results: Identification of existing management policy shortcomings, development of port property valuation model to easily benchmark property values, attain savings in lease administration software and have meaningful property management efficiencies.

-Client: Port Authority – port master plan; port property section
+Case: Port Authority – port master plan; port property section

 Location: USA